OpenCilk/opencilk-project/README.md

 ## Acknowledgments

-OpenCilk is supported in part by the National Science Foundation, under grant number CCRI-1925609, and in part by the [USAF-MIT AI Accelerator](https://aia.mit.edu/), which is sponsored by United States Air Force Research Laboratory under Cooperative Agreement Number FA8750-19-2-1000.
+OpenCilk is supported in part by the National Science Foundation, under grant number CCRI-1925609, and in part by the [USAF-MIT AI Accelerator](https://aia.mit.edu/), which is sponsored by the United States Air Force Research Laboratory under Cooperative Agreement Number FA8750-19-2-1000.

 Any opinions, findings, and conclusions or recommendations expressed